RaineyAbe/soo_locks_photogrammetry/README.md

 -video_folder /app/videos \         # Keep this the same
 -inputs_folder /app/inputs \        # Keep this the same
 -output_folder /app/outputs \       # Keep this the same
--target_datetime 20251001171500     # REPLACE with the datetime you want to pull from the images
+-target_datetime 20251001171500     # REPLACE with the datetime you want to pull from the videos
 ```

 You should see folders and files being saved in your local outputs folder as the pipeline runs.
 For the full list of pipeline options, run: `python generate_orthoimage.py --help`

+NOTE: Docker Desktop puts limits on how much memory it is allowed to use by default.
+If you keep the thread usage of "all" when running "generate_orthoimage.py" and your allowed resources are lower, your job will be killed.
+To mitigate this, either go to your Docker Desktop Settings and increase the number of resources allowed, or run the pipeline with the "-threads 2" argument to decrease how many threads are used.

 ## Steps in the pipeline under the hood